scm-manager/scm-manager/docs/en/user/repo/tags.md

 subtitle: Tags
 ---
 ### Overview
 The tag overview shows the tags that exist for this repository.
+The tags are sorted by creation date in descending order by default, but can also be sorted alphabetically.
 By clicking on a tag, the details page of the tag is shown.

 ![Tags Overview](assets/repository-tags-overview.png)